thospel/perl-DHCP-Test/README.md

     the incoming packet must match at least one of the given addresses.
 If this option is not given any source address will do but the packet is still checked for coming from port 67.

+    Don't confuse this option with the [--exoect\_id](#expect_id) option.
+This option is about the source IP of the reply packet, not about the packet content.

+- -E, --expect\_id _IP_

+    The DHCPOFFER reply packet can contain DHCP option 54, DHCP Server identifier.
+    The value of this DHCP option must match one of the _IP_s passed using this program option If the DHCPOFFER reply packet does not contain this mandatory option the program dies with an error.

+    The program option can be given multiple times.
+In that case the DHCP Server identifier must match any one of them.

+    If this program option is not given the packet source IP is used instead.

+    The DHCP Server identifier of the selected DHCPOFFER will always be used for DHCP response selection in the following steps, any values of this program option are ignored.

+    Don't confuse this program option with the [--exoect\_ip](#expect_ip) option.
+    This option is about somethjing in the packet content, not about the packet source IP.

 - -f, --from _ADDRESS_